How Long Does It Really Take to Build a Profitable Blog?

 Months 4–6: Optimization and Networking

-- Continue your publishing cadence without fail.
+- Maintain your publishing cadence consistently.

 Months 7–12: Audience Building and Early Monetization